-As of June 30, 2018, the District reported net pension liabilities for its proportionate share of the net pension liability of the Plan as follows:
+As of June 30 the District reported net pension liabilities for its proportionate share of the net pension liability of the Plan as follows:

-2018 Proportionate share of net pension liability \$ 1,763,285
+2019 2018 Proportionate share of net pension liability \$ 1,585,309 1,763,285

 The District's net pension liability for the Plan is measured as the proportionate share of the net pension liability.
-The net pension liability of the Plan is measured as of June 30, 2017 (the measurement date), and the total pension liability for the Plan used to calculate the net pension liability was determined by an actuarial valuation as of June 30, 2016 (the valuation date), rolled forward to June 30, 2017, using standard update procedures.
+The net pension liability of the Plan is measured as of June 30, 2018 and 2017 (the measurement dates), and the total pension liability for the Plan used to calculate the net pension liability was determined by an actuarial valuation as of June 30, 2017 and 2016 (the valuation dates), rolled forward to June 30, 2019 and 2018, respectively, using standard update procedures.
 The District's proportion of the net pension liability was based on a projection of the District's long-term share of contributions to the pension plan relative to the projected contributions of all participating employers, actuarially determined.

-The District's proportionate share of the pension liability for the Plan as of the measurement date June 30, 2017 was as follows:
+The District's proportionate share of the pension liability for the Plan as of the measurement date June 30, 2019 was as follows: